arista-netdevops-community/cvp-snmp-container/README.md

 >  The repository directory on the cvp server must be exactly `/cvpi/cvp-snmp-container-main/`

-## Step 2: Modify the snmpd.conf files to match your requirements.
+## Step 2: Modify the snmpd.conf file to match your requirements.

-By default, the configuration files have the following content (using v2c "testing" community string, and v3 arista user):
+By default, the configuration file has the following content (using v2c "testing" community string, and v3 arista user):

 ```text
 # Global information